 2.2 Product Functions

-The web system will host a category of game reviews based on the console type, each game review will be available for scoring and commenting by reviewers and users.
+The web system will host a category of game reviews based on the console type, each game review will be available for scoring by reviewers and users.
 The users will be able to view popular upcoming titles, as well as hot topics and popular reviews on the main page.
-The users will be able to sign up for an account to access the website forum, they can then post topics and comment on other topics.
+The users will be able to sign up for an account.
 In addition, the users will be able to search for reviews based on tags reviewers has added to the review.
-The forum will be separated by sections and moderated by the reviewers.
-The reviewers will be able to add/remove and modify the reviews, the upcoming titles, and hot topics.
+An online forum where users can post topics and comment on other topics may also be implemented if time permits.

 2.3 User Characteristics